storyblok/storyblok/README.md

 ### rollback-migration

-The `rollback-migration` command gives the possibility to undo the changes made from the last `run-migrations` command.
+The `rollback-migration` command gives the possibility to undo the changes made from the execution of the last `run-migrations` command.

 ```sh
 $ storyblok rollback-migration --space 1234 --component Product --field title
 ```

-**Importantly**, the `rollback-migrations` command will only work if you have already changed a component with `run-migrations`; Another restriction for this command is that if you run the `run-migrations` command with the `--dryrun` flag this command will not work, as the rollback file will not be created.
+**Important**: the `rollback-migrations` command will only work if there where changes done with `run-migrations`.
+Therefore running `run-migrations` command with the `--dryrun` flag will NOT create a rollback file.

 #### options